lambdacdm/homepage/README.md

 ## Experience

-* **2021 Group Project in Algebraic Geometry** (UoE)
+* **2021-2022 Group Project in Algebraic Geometry** (UoE) (to be completed)

   Supervisor: Prof. Ivan Cheltsov

-  It is the Year 4 project, which is expected to be completed by March 2022.
-We are studying smooth and singular cubic surfaces and their properties in the project.
+  Our goal is studying smooth and singular cubic cuvers, surfaces and their properties in this Year 4 project.
+My role is dealing with Hesse configuration so far.
+We mainly use the tool of the projective plane, and a bit of commutative algebra.

-* **2021 Algebra Theorem Proving on Lean** (UoE)
+* **2021-2021 Algebra Theorem Proving on Lean** (UoE)

   Supervisor: Prof. Iain Gordon

-  In the summer project, participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
-What I did was proving the ring version of the Chinese Remainder Theorem on Lean.
-This project combines mathematics, logic, and computer science.
+  Our goal was getting proofs of algebraic theorems on Lean, an interactive theorem prover in this summer project.
+My role was proving the ring version of the Chinese Remainder Theorem on Lean.
+The mathedology is a combination of mathematics, logic (more specifically, type theory), and computer science.

-* **2019 Riemann Surfaces** (SCUT)
+* **2019-2020 Riemann Surfaces** (SCUT)

   Supervisor: Associate Prof. Xiaoming Du

-  We read the book Riemann Surface by Simon Donaldson in the seminar and reported what we learned regularly.
-We gained a basic understanding of Riemann Surfaces, including rudiments of manifolds, algebraic topology, and the uniformization theorem.
+  Our goal was getting a basic understanding of the uniformization theorem by reading the book *Riemann Surface* by Simon Donaldson in this seminar.
+My role was reporting what I learned regularly.
+We used algebraic topology and differential manifolds as our tools.

 ## Skills